omidreza-ghorbani/Bank-Management-System/README.md

-# Modern Banking System
+# Bank-Management-System

-A modern banking system with a graphical user interface built using Python and Tkinter.
+A Management system with a graphical user interface built using Python and Tkinter.
 This project implements a complete banking solution with user authentication, account management, and transaction processing.

 ## Features